-This means you can hit your goals wearing these shoes for trail running on light trails, road running, in the gym and even for triathlon training as they are comfortable to wear without socks, resulting in fast transitions.
+This means you can hit your goals wearing these shoes for trail running on light trails (like I did – read on later for how I smashed a 50m race in these shoes!), road running, in the gym, and even for triathlon training as they are comfortable to wear without socks, resulting in fast transitions.

 On Cloud X Fit & Design

 When I first slipped them on, I was impressed at how comfortable they felt, easily as comfortable as the infamous On Cloud, which in itself is impressive.

 When you combined this comfort with their minimal weight, they really feel like an extension of your foot.

 If you do feel you need extra arch support then I would recommend getting yourself a pair of Superfeet insoles to help improve comfort and running form for those who need the extra support underfoot.